Frequently Asked Questions (FAQs) – Public

 What is the decision based upon?

-The decision to pay a claim is based upon whether the State was negligent (i.e.:could the State have prevented the incident from occuring).
+The decision to pay a claim is based upon whether the State was negligent (i.e.: could the State have prevented the incident from occurring?).

 What should I do in the meantime?

-It is in your best interest to mitigate your damages.
-That means you need to keep your expenses related to the loss at a minimum.
-For example, if you can easily repair the damage to your vehicle and get it safely back on the road, you should do so, instead of renting a vehicle while you wait for our decision.
+It is in your best interest to mitigate your damages; keep your expenses related to the loss at a minimum.
+For example, if you can easily repair the damage to your vehicle and get it safely back on the road, do so, instead of renting a vehicle while you wait for our decision.

-You should take photographs and obtain at least 2 estimates.
+You should take photographs and obtain at least two estimates.

 You can also report the accident to your own insurance company and have them assist you in making a claim against the State.